louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 This version of Flexicast QUIC uses a key shared between the source and all receivers to authenticate and encrypt the data sent by the source over the multicast tree.
-A malicious receiver who has received the shared keys could inject fake data over the multicast tree provided that it can spoof the IP address of the source.
+A malicious receiver who has received the shared key could inject fake data over the multicast tree provided that it can spoof the IP address of the source.
 Techniques have been proposed to authenticate the frames sent by the source {{I-D.draft-krose-multicast-security}}.
 Subsequent documents will detail how Flexicast QUIC can be extended to support such